What Is a User Story?

 What Is a Good User Story?

 INVEST is the acronym you can use to know if you are on track to writing good user stories.

 Every agile user story must be independent and should stand on its own.

-Also, you can move them in the product backlog if the agile user story is independent.
+Also, you can move them to the product backlog if the agile user story is independent.

 When implementing the agile user story format, there’s a collaboration between teams and customers.

 When writing user stories, remember that they must be valuable to the customers.

 If a user story is not estimable, then the scope of that story is not well understood.

 When writing user stories, know that it must take less effort (days or a few weeks) to implement it.

-Any agile user story that is high in effort is difficult to estimate and negotiate.
+Any agile user story that is high in the effort is difficult to estimate and negotiate.

 One of the best indicators of writing better user stories is testability.

 When a customer cannot tell if you have implemented their story, the entire team’s effort may be in vain.

 To avoid this, write the acceptance criteria before implementing the agile user story.

 How To Write Good User Stories?